Agentic Economic Modeling: Conjoint Analysis

-For this part of the analysis, the number of historical choices for each customer n ranges from 1 to 8.
-Since n may vary, the remaining tasks for a customer to be tested also differs.
+For this part of the analysis, the number of historical choices for each customer $n$ ranges from 1 to 8.
 To ensure a fair comparison across different numbers of historical choices, we fix the test set to be the tasks starting from the 9th task for each customer, regardless of how many historical choices are provided.
 For all prompting experiments, we use Sonnet-3.5v2.
-To assess whether the benefit arises from customers’ own historical choices, we additionally test using a fixed set of example choices for all customers in the prompt.
-This is equivalent to non-personalized few-shot learning.
-As noted above, these methods are just attempted to know how well the model can perform the conjoint task based on different user preferences.
-Therefore, we simply report the alignment rate between LLM-generated choices and human choices as a basic comparison instead of doing demand estimation.

 The alignment rate without any profile information and historical choices is 42.8\%.
-This serve as a baseline for prompting-related methods.
-Figure \ref{fig:human-align-distribution} shows the distribution of alignment rates between the LLM’s choices and each individual customer’s choices.
+This serves as a baseline for prompting-related methods.
+Figure~\ref{fig:human-align-distribution} shows the distribution of alignment rates between the LLM's choices and each individual customer's choices.
 The alignment rates vary substantially across individual customers and approximately follow a log-normal distribution.
-Assuming the LLM has its own default preferences and customers are rational, the figure suggests that LLM preferences differ from many of the customers and customers’ preferences are diverse.
+Assuming the LLM has its own default preferences and customers are rational, the figure suggests that LLM preferences differ from many of the customers and customers' preferences are diverse.

 Figure~\ref{fig:alignment-rate} shows the performance of different methods as the number of historical choices varies.
 A value of 0 indicates that only elementary profile information is incorporated.
 Overall, the alignment rate generally increases as more historical choices are added.
-When using the customer’s own historical choices, an average alignment rate of 52.4\% is achieved with 7 examples (blue line).
+When using the customer's own historical choices, an average alignment rate of 52.4\% is achieved with 7 examples (blue line).
 When using the generated behavior summary, the best alignment rate of 51.6\% is obtained when 4 historical choices are used to generate the summary (orange line).
 In comparison, the alignment rate using only elementary profile information is only 42.4\% ($n=0$).